One of the key benefits of joining the Forces is paid education.

 If you are looking for unique responsibilities, a meaningful career with excellent opportunities and the chance to develop your personal strengths, then your first step is the Regular Officer Training Plan.

-A career as an officer in the Forces will offer you experiences and challenges that will enable you to maximize your contribution to Canada wherever you serve.
+A career as an officer in the Forces offers you experiences and challenges that will enable you to maximize your contribution to Canada wherever you serve.

 The Advantages of Paid University